CuriouslyHappy/SlothIntoGames/README.md

 # SlothIntoGames
-It's a site I'm making for learning and making my web develop skills better.
+It is a site I'm making for learning html, css and javascript.
+And for making my web develop skills better.